Divide-By-0/blog/content/posts/movies.md

 - **The Lighthouse**: 3/10.
 Some sea shanties portray a fall into insanity, abstract black and white movie.

-- **Us**: 10/10.
+- ⭐ **Us** ⭐: 10/10.
 Favorite movie of the year.
 One of those movies with a massive retcon, and spent like 4 hours afterwards analyzing how all the little symbols and scenes actually fit together insanely well and imply super crazy things.
 The feeling of revalation I got from analyzing this is the feeling I wish English class had been able to convey.

 - **Dead Poet's Society**: 9/10.
 I love stories about education and miseducation, and Robin Williams here is incredible.